Childhood Trauma Therapist Near Me | Trauma Counseling

 Dr. Irfan Siddique

-When people experience mental trauma or face severe stress, their lives can unravel.
-My job is to help begin the healing process.
-I help my patients improve their mental health, strengthen relationships with others, and begin to overcome past traumas.
-I practice a large range of psycho-behavioral therapies, and have more than three years' experience in clinical psychology and counseling.
-In my spare time, I'm also a professional writer who spreads awareness about mental health issues.
-I have written many articles on this topic over the years for numerous different publications.
-My educational background includes an M.B.B.S from the University of Health and Sciences, Lahore, majoring in Behavioral Sciences, and a Bachelors from G.C University, Faisalabad.
+When individuals experience mental trauma or face severe stress, their lives can unravel.
+Dr. Irfan Saddique's job is to help begin the healing process.
+He assists his patients in improving their mental health, strengthening relationships with others, and beginning to overcome past traumas.
+He practices a wide range of psycho-behavioral therapies and possesses more than three years' experience in clinical psychology and counseling.

 You might also be interested in